Raydius/digital-recovery/README.md

 provided for simple setup and is used in this manner in the production environment in combination with NGINX which provides a reverse proxy.

-### Contribution guidelines ###

-This site is shown for educational purposes and is no longer maintained or updated.

 ### Who do I talk to? ###

 Ray Dollete <ray@raytalkstech.com>